Mentoriship

 New hires during onboarding

-High-potential employees preparing for leadership roles
+High-potential employees

-Employee resources groups and employees from diverse backgrounds
+Employees from diverse backgrounds

-How do you decide between a mentoring circle and one on one mentoring?
+How do you decide between a mentoring circle and one-on-one mentoring?

+The key difference between mentoring circles and other types of mentoring relationships is that participants have an equal say in each session.
+In one-on-one mentoring, there’s typically a designated “expert” (mentor) who shares knowledge and provides support to the “learner” (mentee).
 In contrast, mentoring circles are based on the belief that everyone has something valuable to share, regardless of their experience level, and everyone can learn from each other.

 Who leads a mentoring circle?